pkuhlers/bios611_project1/README.md

     > docker run -v `pwd`:/home/rstudio -p 8787:8787 -p 8788:8788\
      -e PASSWORD=<yourpassword> -t project1-env

-Then connect to port 8787.
+Then connect to port 8787 (the username is rstudio and the password is your chosen password).

 Report
 ------